deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

   - name: nvcrimagepullsecret # secret created to pull nvcr.io image
 ```

-5. We assume that the helm chart for the LLM is located here: `./nims/helm/nim-llm/`.
+5. We assume that the helm chart for the LLM NIM is located here: `./nims/helm/nim-llm/`.
 You can change the command accordingly depending on where the helm chart is located.
 Deploy the LLM NIM by running the following command:

 ```helm -n nim-llm install nim-llm -f ./nims/helm/nim-llm/ nim-llm-values.yaml```